kubevirt/project-infra/cni-plugins/sriov-passthrough-cni/README.md

 # SR-IOV passthrough CNI

-This is a CNI ([container network interface](https://github.com/containernetworking/cni)) plugin that passes all physical and virtual functions of a SR-IOV nic into the namespace of a pod that requests it.
+This is a CNI ([container network interface](https://github.com/containernetworking/cni)) plugin that passes one physical SR-IOV nic into the namespace of a pod that requests it.

 ## Where it used